 Practices will be held at Thunder Mountain Bike Park every Thursday.
 Athletes will ride with coaches and team members, focusing on a combination of drills, freeriding and timed practice runs.
 Although we will target race specific training, the overarching goal of the program is two fold.
 One, we want young athletes to progress their riding by developing sound fundamentals.
 Two, we want kids to simply love mountain biking and racing.
 Not only will the program challenge your child, it will put them in a social environment that could lead to lifelong outdoor friendships.

-Team members are expected to make 80% or more of the practices at Thunder.
-Although there is not a requirement to do every race, we hope that your child can attend one or more of the ESC race weekends during the summer.
+Team members are encouraged to make 80% or more of the practices at Thunder.
+Although there is no requirement to race, we hope that your child can attend one or more of the ESC race weekends during the summer.
+If your child is new to racing, our coaches will help families determine if their child is ready for competition.
 At races, our coaching staff will assist athletes with three hours of practice runs and course walkthroughs on Saturdays.
 This will give the team an opportunity to practice their lines and dial in their bikes under the supervision of a coach.
 Whether your child is racing enduro or downhill, race day is always Sunday.
 Athletes will be on their own on Sundays as our coaches will be racing themselves.
 Parents will need to provide supervision throughout the weekend.
 We also ask that parents chip in to help create a team atmosphere at races.

 About the Coaches